dagraham/nts-dgraham/README.md

 		> p

 	would display the path view.
 Session mode adds several features not available in command mode.
-E.g., when there are more lines to display than will fit in the terminal window, the lines are divided into pages with shift+left and shift+right used to change pages.
+E.g., when there are more lines to display than will fit in the terminal window, the lines are divided into pages with up and down cursor keys used to change pages.

 #### Command Summary